-Access to and egress from the site is via Westend Road.
-LIDAR data indicates that the ground levels along Westend Road range from 36.7mAOD to 37.1mAOD.
+Access to and egress from the site is via Thornhill Road.
+LIDAR data indicates that the ground levels along Thornhill Road range from 36.8mAOD to 37.8mAOD.

-Safe egress to Flood Zone 1 and an area without surface water flooding during the 1 in 100-year event is available by a 3-min walk North up Westend Road.
+Safe egress to Flood Zone 1 is available by a one-minute walk north up Thornhill Road.
 Directions of this route are presented in [Appendix 11](#).